imyelo/pokequest-wiki/readme.md

 </p>

 ## Features
-- Full 151 Pokémons data
+- Full 151 Pokémon data
 - Pecise Recipes data
-- Allow to filter Pokémons
+- Allow to filter Pokémon
   - by types
   - by color
-- Complete recipes for each of the Pokémons
+- Complete recipes for each of the Pokémon
 - Designed for mobile
 - Work offline
 - Fully Static Site